AuSable National Scenic River

 We do car spots for private canoeists and fishermen.

 Day or Overnight trips.
 Bring extra set of car keys.
-New this year - drift boat with trailer for rent for 2 people.
 Great if you want to spend all afternoon or night fishing the Trophy Waters (as below Mio Dam is referred to) for that elusive Big Brown!!

 Canoe Fall Colors